sisilhowie99/bug-invaders/README.md

 # bug-invaders
-#project from Codecademy course on Phaserjs - physics
+# project from Codecademy course on Phaserjs - physics

-## Implementing Physics into the game using PhaserJS
+## Implement Physics into the game using PhaserJS
 ---------